 Alcohol and smoking is strictly forbidden at the accommodation and you must adhere to the accommodation rules at all times while on the program.

-Celebrated for its varied flavors, colorful decoration and liberal use of spices and local produce, Mexican cuisine is one of the best in North America.
-You can expect to try a range of local favorites during your stay on the program.
+Celebrated for its varied flavours, colourful decoration and liberal use of spices and local produce, Mexican cuisine is one of the best in North America.
+You can expect to try a range of local favourites during your stay on the program.
 You will be served two meals per day (breakfast and lunch), with a combination of Mexican and Western food.
 With the exception of Saturday morning breakfast, volunteers source their own meals during weekends.
 Dinners are not provided on the program and volunteers instead eat out together at local markets and restaurants.
-We recommend budgeting between CA$9 and CA$12 per day to purchase dinner and the local staff will provide recommendations on affordable places to eat in Mexico at orientation.
+We recommend budgeting between AU$10 and AU$14 per day to purchase dinner and the local staff will provide recommendations on affordable places to eat in Mexico at orientation.

 Self-serve continental style breakfast is available for volunteers each morning between 6am and 8:30am; a fridge and basic cooking facilities are also provided.
 As lunch is traditionally the biggest meal of the day, subsequently volunteers often have dinner between 7:30pm and 8:30pm each night.